sergeksoft/sergeksoft/README.md

 # sergeksoft

-This repository contains the ASP.NET Core console web hosting app that listens on port 3000 and intercepts HTTP requests to return an HTML page based on the requested domain name.
+This repository contains projects belonging to SERGEKSOFT